thexproject/x/README.md

 ## Development

-CircleCI will automatically run the tests and build X. Below is how to do those manually for development purposes.
+Cirrus CI will automatically run the tests and build X. Below is how to do those manually for development purposes.

 ### Testing